The Meaning and Message of 1 Timothy 6:12

 Fighting errors and deception fighting the good fight of faith.

-3. Seek Godliness with Contentment
+3. Seek Godliness and Be Content with God’s Provisions

 Seeking godliness with contentment means finding happiness and fulfillment in what God has already provided for you.
 The Bible teaches us that: